Treasure123-school/school-web-treasure/replit.md

 ## Replit Environment Setup

-### Project Status (Latest Update: October 4, 2025)
+### Project Status (Latest Update: October 4, 2025 - 7:30 AM)
 ✅ **Successfully Imported and Running** - The application has been freshly imported from GitHub and is fully operational in the Replit environment.

-#### Fresh Import Setup Completed (October 4, 2025)
+#### Fresh Import Setup Completed (October 4, 2025 - 7:30 AM)
 - ✅ GitHub repository successfully cloned to Replit
 - ✅ All npm dependencies installed and up-to-date (Node.js 20.x)
-- ✅ PostgreSQL database provisioned via Replit (Neon-backed)
+- ✅ PostgreSQL database provisioned via Replit (Supabase-backed)
 - ✅ Database schema pushed successfully (all tables created)
 - ✅ Migration error handling improved (benign "already exists" errors handled gracefully)
 - ✅ Workflow "Start application" configured with webview output on port 5000
 - ✅ Deployment configuration verified for autoscale deployment
 - ✅ Application server successfully started and tested on port 5000
 - ✅ Frontend serving correctly with Vite HMR enabled
-- ✅ Homepage rendering correctly with school branding
+- ✅ Homepage rendering correctly with school branding and navigation
 - ✅ Database migrations applied automatically on startup with idempotent handling
 - ✅ Vite configured with `allowedHosts: true` for Replit proxy compatibility
 - ✅ Express server configured with `host: "0.0.0.0"` and `reusePort: true`
+- ✅ tsx package installed globally to avoid interactive prompts
+- ✅ Background cleanup service running for expired exam sessions
+- ✅ Google OAuth authentication enabled and verified
+- ✅ Application fully functional and ready for use

 #### Chapter One Implementation (October 4, 2025)
 - Updated all authentication error messages to match THS Story Plan